Munger/Reflow-Oven/README.md

 Licensed under the MIT License.

 SAFETY WARNING: This device controls mains-voltage elements.
-A physical hardware-level thermal cutoff (thermal fuse) must be installed to prevent fire in the event of software or SSR failure.
+A physical hardware-level thermal cutoff (thermal fuse) must be installed to prevent fire in the event of software or hardware switching failure.